Shaba I: Formation

 Included in the invading force was a small remnant of the Katangan gendarmes that had supported the secession of Katanga from 1960.
 When Joseph Kasa-Vubu recalled the Katanganese leader Moise Tshombe from exile in 1964, elements of the force had been incorporated into the Armee Nationale Congolaise (ANC) to help fight the insurrections simmering throughout the country.
 After Tshombe disappeared from the political scene, the Katangan contingent mutinied in 1966 and again in 1967.
 When the uprisings failed, most of the contingent left for Angola under Nathaniel Mbumba's leadership.
 During the late 1960s, the former gendarmes began to congregate in Angola along Zaire's southern border, and in the late 1960s and the early 1970s, they fought for the Portuguese against Angolan nationalist movements.

 After the Portuguese left in 1975, the Katangan gendarmes fought for the Popular Movement for the Liberation of Angola (MPLA) in the Angolan Civil War.
 The MPLA won control of the country and provided the gendarmes with relative autonomy in their area on the border with Zaire.
 The group, about 4000 people total of whom 2000 were deemed able to fight, formed the Front for the National Liberation of the Congo (FNLC) and styled itself as left-wing.

 Cuban involvement

 The FNLC had earlier asked Cuba directly for assistance but it declined since it was already seeking to withdraw from Angola and was not convinced of the FNLC's sincerity.
-The extent of the MPLA's support for the invasion is unclear; it did not seem provide much direct assistance but also did not act to prevent the attack.
+The extent of the MPLA's support for the invasion is unclear; it did not seem to provide much direct assistance but also did not act to prevent the attack.
 Cuba did not support the FNLC in the invasion.